Our Community Commitment

 - The Hub audience is composed of individuals from the 50 states in the U.S. plus Puerto Rico, Washington, D.C., and 44 countries outside of the U.S.

-- Through March 2022, the Hub reached 1,177 organizations/institutions.
-About half of the organizations reached by the Hub reside in the Northeastern U.S. The remaining organizations span across the South, Midwest, and West regions of the U.S., as well as organizations outside of the U.S. in the following countries: Argentina, Australia, Bermuda, Botswana, Brazil, Canada, Chile, China, Dominican Republic, Ecuador, Ethiopia, France, Germany, Ghana, Greece, Haiti, India, Indonesia, Italy, Kenya, Lebanon, Malaysia, Mali, Mexico, Nepal, Netherlands, Nigeria, Peru, Philippines, Portugal, Senegal, South Korea, Spain, Switzerland, Trinidad & Tobago, Turkey, United Arab Emirates, and the United Kingdom.
+- Through June 2022, the Hub reached 1,248 organizations/institutions.
+About half of the organizations reached by the Hub reside in the Northeastern U.S. The remaining organizations span across the South, Midwest, and West regions of the U.S., as well as organizations outside of the U.S. in the following countries: Armenia, Australia, Belize, Bermuda, Botswana, Brazil, Canada, Chile, China, Denmark, Dominican Republic, Ecuador, Ethiopia, France, Germany, Ghana, Greece, Haiti, India, Indonesia, Ireland, Italy, Kenya, Lebanon, Madagascar, Malaysia, Mali, Mexico, Moldova, Morocco, Nepal, Netherlands, Nigeria, Peru, Philippines, Portugal, Senegal, South Korea, Spain, Switzerland, Trinidad & Tobago, Turkey, United Arab Emirates, and the United Kingdom.

 - Through June 2022, the Hub reached 644 Higher Education institutions.
 Of those institutions, 22% are minority-serving institutions (MSI).
 The following tables give a breakdown of these institutions: